taocpp/config/README.md

 ...however it works, test coverage is good, and the error messages ... informative.

-To compile the tests and examples it requires our [JSON library](https://github.com/taocpp/json) checked out next to it.
+To compile the tests and examples it requires [taocpp/json] checked out next to it.

 ## Example